Sell In May And Go Away

 Consumers Drive The Economy

 It is consumer spending that fuels economic growth and not the performance of the stock market.
 Therefore, it is critical to consider how consumers will respond to a reopening of the economy before making assertions about the type of economic recovery most likely to occur.
 In a recent consumer survey report from Alexander Babbage, I learned that consumers are likely to be a lot more cautious than I initially thought.
-Approximately one-third of consumers new someone who had the coronavirus, which increased their concerns about catching it.
+Approximately one-third of consumers knew someone who had the coronavirus, which increased their concerns about catching it.
 The majority were taking steps to prevent infection by social distancing and avoiding crowded places.

 Perhaps not surprising, consumers said they would not fly for 90 days after shelter-in-place orders were lifted.
 They also said they did not feel safe doing any activity where they could not control their own seating, or one that involved being touched or touching products, for 30 days after shelter-in-place orders were lifted.
 Visible daily cleaning and social distancing measures on an ongoing basis were very important to consumers.